 Ensuring visual interoperability in the presence of simultaneously displayed layers is an important aspect of user interfaces for navigation screens.
 IHO Publication S-98 (Data Product Interoperability in S-100 Navigation Systems) specifies the structure of an interoperability catalogue to be used for ECDIS and INS.
 This is currently unpublished by IHO and there is no current requirement for its implementation in ECDIS.
 Other mechanisms for interoperability between product specifications exist and are defined in this document.

 When published by the IHO the Interoperability Catalogue will provide a normative Interoperability Catalogue for S-100 ECDIS and the published IHO product specifications.
-Therefore, a requirement for its implementation will be contained in a future edition of this document.
+Therefore, a detailed requirement for its implementation will be contained in a future edition of this document.

 S-98 provides, as a minimum for S-100 ECDIS, two levels of interoperability allowing data layers in different products to be interleaved or substituted within the display.
 It is intended, in a future edition of this document, to also provide user interface requirements for end user control of the visual interoperability.

 S-98 itself also permits extensions, substitutes and customizations provided the minimum functions provided by the IHO Catalogue are maintained and interoperability is not degraded (S-98 clauses 12.1.1–12.1.3).